-- 1. Election of Directors The nominees for election as directors at the Annual Meeting wilbe elected by a majority of the votes cast at the Annual Meeting.
+- 1. Election of Directors The nominees for election as directors at the Annual Meeting will be elected by a majority of the votes cast at the Annual Meeting.
 A majority of the votes cast means that the number of shares voted "FOR" the director nominee must exceed the number of votes cast "AGAINST" that director nominee.
 In a contested election, each director nominee will be elected by the vote of a plurality of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on the election of directors.
-This means that the director nominees who receive the most votes will be elected to fill the available seats on the Board.
-Votes withheld from a director nominee in a contested election will have no effect on the election of the director from whom votes are withheld. - 2.
-Say on Pay Proposal This proposal requires the affirmative vote of a majority of sharepresent in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
-While this is an advisory vote, the Board and the Compensation Committee value the opinions of stockholders and if there are a significant number of votes against this proposal, the Board and the Compensation Committee will consider stockholders' concerns and evaluate actions necessary to address those concerns. - 3.
-ESPP Proposal This proposal requires the affirmative vote of a majority of sharepresent in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal. - 4.
-Ratification of KPMG LLP's Appointment This proposal requires the affirmative of a majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+This means that the director nominees who receive the most votes will be elected to fill the available seats on the Board. - 2.
+AIP Proposal This proposal requires the affirmative vote of a majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal. - 3.
+Say on Pay Proposal This proposal requires the affirmative vote of a majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+While this is an advisory vote, the Board and the Compensation Committee value the opinions of stockholders and if there are a significant number of votes against this proposal, the Board and the Compensation Committee will consider stockholders' concerns and evaluate actions necessary to address those concerns. - 4.
+Ratification of KPMG LLP's Appointment This proposal requires the affirmative vote of a majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
 If the selection of KPMG LLP as our independent registered public accounting firm is not ratified, the Audit Committee will reconsider its selection.